2 million Cosori air fryers recalled over reports of burns, property damage

 This recall covers Cosori air fryers with model numbers CP158-AF, CP158-AF-R19, CP158-AF-RXW, CP158-AF-RXR, CAF-P581-BUSR, CAF-P581-AUSR, CAF-P581-RUSR, CP137-AF, CP137-AF-RXB, CP137-AF-RXR, CP137-AF-RXW, CS158-AF, CS158-AF-RXB, CS158-AF-R19, CAF-P581S-BUSR, CAF-P581S-RUSR, CAF-P581S-AUSR, CO137-AF, CO158-AF, CO158-AF-RXB, CP258-AF.

-Affected consumers are entitled to a replacement air fryer or other type of Cosori prodcut when they register at recall.cosori.com.
+Affected consumers are entitled to a replacement air fryer or other type of Cosori product when they register at recall.cosori.com.

 for more features.